 The winter solstice festival of Poseidon was celebrated in Athens and other cities of ancient Greece with large bonfires and a lot of wine and cake.
-Large bonfires and a lot of wine and cake you are wondering?
-Of course!
-Both activities were related to the failing sun.
-The large bonfires, symbolizing the creation of light and the wine and cake symbolizing the enjoyment of the cover that the darkness can provide.
+The wine should not surprise anyone but what about the large bonfires and cake?

 In every culture, solstices are important ritualistic days designed to celebrate the changing of the seasons and a new energy.
 In fact, solstice in Latin means “the sun stands still”.
 The Sun standing still is a metaphor for the day the Sun appears to reverse direction and a new solar cycle begins.